strvcom/eslint-config-javascript/README.md

 - **Coding style consistency**

 The goal of this project is to help all developers write better code.
 It should not be a hindrance or cause a major fight about how to write it.
 Although it will never achieve the "one-config-suits-all" status in terms of coding style, it should achieve that when it comes to writing safe JavaScript.

+## Usage

+### Installation

+This package can be installed via npm:

+`npm install --save-dev @strv/eslint-config-javascript`

+### Configuration

+Once the ruleset is installed, you must create your own *.eslintrc* configuration file in your project's root and include those rulesets that you want to use.
+See the [examples](examples) directory for, well... examples.

 ## Structure